Alfresco/docs-activiti-enterprise/docs/architecture/application.md

 ![Process Storage Service diagram](../images/arch-storage.png)

-## DMN Service
+## DMN Runtime Service
-The DMN Service contains the backend functionality required for [decision tables](../modeling/decisions.md) to function within an application.
+The DMN Runtime Service contains the backend functionality required for [decision tables](../modeling/decisions.md) to function within an application.

 ## Rabbit MQ
 [Rabbit MQ](https://www.rabbitmq.com/) is the default message broker deployed with Activiti Enterprise that routes the events emitted by the runtime bundle asynchronously to other relevant microservices such as the audit and query services.